mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 It’s always possible to restore an old string that was removed from code, as long as the text remains the same, and the string is used exactly in the same context.

-It might also be possible to uplift the patch if the string is still available in the [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source). `firefox-l10n` acts as a single localization source for multiple builds, with a [superset](https://firefox-source-docs.mozilla.org/l10n/singlel10nsource.html) of strings from all [supported versions](https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json#L2) of Firefox: nightly, beta, release, ESR.
+It might also be possible to uplift the patch if the string is still available in the [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source) repository. `firefox-l10n` acts as a single localization source for multiple builds, with a [superset](https://firefox-source-docs.mozilla.org/l10n/singlel10nsource.html) of strings from all [supported versions](https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json#L2) of Firefox: nightly, beta, release, ESR.

 Consider this example:
 * The original string landed in Firefox 85, and was removed later in Firefox 92.